f1datajunkie/TSL/notebooks/TSL Timing Screen Screenshot and Data Grabber.md

     name: python3
 ---

-# TSL Timing Screen Screenshot Grabber
+# TSL Timing Screen Screenshot and Data Grabber

-A simple script to grab a screenshot of a TSL Timing screen.
+This originally started out as a simple script to grab a screenshot of a TSL Timing screen.
+IT then got a little bit more complicated as I added in a routine that tried to email the screenshot to one or more recipients, and then way more complicated as I started to actually scrape data from the timing screen on the one hand, and ustomate the collection of scrapes, grabbing of screenshots, and mailing of all sorts of things on the other.

+The plan now is to turn this into a proper development narrative to try to recreate, in idealised form, how the various puzzle pieces were identified, solved and pieced together...

+...as well as tidying up the code, making a simple CLI for it, and packaging it so that it can be easily deployed to collect data whenever, as wheresoever, it's required.

-*Note that the recipe is easily generalised to grab arbitrary webpages.*
+*Note that the original recipe is easily generalised to grab arbitrary webpages.*

 ```python
 #Inspired by: https://www.kaggle.com/dierickx3/kaggle-web-scraping-via-headless-firefox-selenium